 Occasionally, as a suspect you may be arrested prior to interview.
 The police may take DNA samples, fingerprints and photographs.
 Information about the arrest is also likely to appear on an enhanced criminal records certificate and must be declared on international visa waiver applications.
 The police should only make an arrest if arrest is necessary (S.24 PACE).Back to contents

 We are seeing an increase in investigations and arrests under this heading.
-Being arrested does not mean that you will be charged.
+Being arrested does not mean that you will be charged however, these cases can be complex and require more time with your appointed solicitor.
 If you are involved in a case of this nature, please call us immediately.
 Although it can be a distressing time, we are here to help you.Back to contents

 Do not accept a police warning or caution before talking to an RCN legal adviser or duty solicitor.
 If you are receiving support from a Duty Solicitor, please also ask them about the possible implications for your registration.